 - You will have to submit the original POA along with the documentary proof to the SDM office.

-- Once you get this POA stamped by SDM, it is considered a registered power of Attorney.
+#7 Once this POA is stamped by SDM, it is considered a registered power of Attorney.

 No witness is required in SDM office for registration.

-- This registered POA is now acceptable in any government office for the purpose of possession and registration (also known as conveyance deed) of property.
+#8 Registered POA is acceptable in any government office for the purpose of possession and registration (also known as conveyance deed) of property.